-Under the Agreement, the Developer must execute and submit to the Authority by September 27, 2013, the Fourth Amendment to the DDA and other related documents.
-Upon receipt from the

-Developer of the executed Fourth Amendment to the DDA and other related documents, the executed documents will be presented to the Governing Entities, including the Board, for consideration on or before November 15, 2013.
-Should additional time be required for all the Governing Entities to consider the executed documents, the Term Sheet allows for an extension to January 31, 2014, with a day for day extension to the Schedule of Performance Phase IA Commencement Date of Construction.
+Under the Agreement, the Developer must execute and submit to the Authority by September 27, 2013, an acceptable Fourth Amendment to the DDA, executed by the Developer, and other related documents.
+If approved by the Authority, executed documents will be presented to the other Governing Entities as well for consideration on or before November 15, 2013.
+Should additional time be required for all the Governing Entities to consider the executed documents, the Term Sheet allows for an extension to January 31, 2014 with a day for day extension to the Schedule of Performance Phase IA Commencement Date of Construction.